QUALIFY NOW TO ATTEND OUR FALL NEW FOSTER PARENT TRAINING.

 CCR has been supporting foster parents since 1989, and we believe it is the single most important factor in helping children heal from trauma.
+At most agencies, families receive a monthly in-home visit by a social worker.
+At CCR, we know that is not enough.
+Foster parents and kids alike need more.
 Here are a few ways we support our foster parents and how we differ from other Wisconsin foster agencies.

 The weekly visit is spent with an assigned and dedicated clinical case manager (CCM).
 We are the only agency in Wisconsin requiring a Master's degree in Social Work.
 With exceptional low employee turnover, many of our foster parents have had the same caseworker assigned to their home for 10, 15, and 24 years!
 You can expect your CCM to answer your texts, take your late calls and share in your joys and frustrations.
 After hours, case managers are available through our 24/7 on-call hotline.
 Our entire staff works for the best interests of the foster children and foster parents.
 Listen as a former CCR foster youth describes his experiences: